ishitaj15/ocupado/README.md

 - Passwords are **bcrypt-hashed** — never stored in plain text
 - Identity comes from a **signed JWT**, taken from the verified token rather than the request body
-- **Admin-only registration** — there's no public self-signup; admins provision student accounts (the demo account above was created this way)
+- **Role-based access control** (student/admin), with registration restricted to admins — no public self-signup
 - Every protected route re-verifies the token and role **on the backend**, so tampering with the frontend achieves nothing
 - Secrets live only in each host's encrypted environment settings — never committed to git